kyleeschen1/projector/README.md

 # Projector
 ### Bringing Abstraction to Life

-*"LISP has been jokingly described as "the most intelligent way to misuse a computer".
+*"Lisp has been jokingly described as "the most intelligent way to misuse a computer".
 I think that description a great compliment because it transmits the full flavor of liberation: it has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts." - Edgar Dijkstra*

 Lisp dialects are beautiful but syntactically-intimidating, leading many to dismiss them.
 This is a shame because Lisps are excellent pedagogical vehicles.
 Many classic textbooks in programming and artificial intelligence ([SICP](https://www.amazon.com/Structure-Interpretation-Computer-Programs-Engineering/dp/0262510871/ref=pd_lpo_14_t_2/139-8855044-5241522?_encoding=UTF8&pd_rd_i=0262510871&pd_rd_r=6b59d653-6698-4867-b82f-9c081a881132&pd_rd_w=yjFXI&pd_rd_wg=YULvH&pf_rd_p=16b28406-aa34-451d-8a2e-b3930ada000c&pf_rd_r=XE210ZNMV225Y09XRQ3X&psc=1&refRID=XE210ZNMV225Y09XRQ3X), [PAIP](https://github.com/norvig/paip-lisp), [The Little Schemer](https://www.amazon.com/Little-Schemer-Daniel-P-Friedman/dp/0262560992), etc.) use Lisp throughout.
 SICP alone proves that Lisp can serve as a kind of programming Rosetta Stone, using just a few primitives to implement the major paradigms of computer science.
 However, these texts are inaccessible to those who find Lisp to be indecipherable and / or infuriating.